Economics

 “The work that everybody is called on to supply cannot be judged by its objective value.
 Everyone has only one duty: to take trouble.
 Whoever does this duty becomes, by doing so, indispensable to the community — whether it is something that only he can do, or that’s within the capacities of anyone.
 Otherwise the man who achieves something important, the effect of which can be felt for decades, or even for centuries, would have a right to puff himself up and despise the man who sweeps the streets.” – Adolf Hitler

-To understand Aryan economics, it is first necessary to realize that communism has the same goal as capitalism, and that it is this goal which is morally unacceptable.
-Believing in the primacy of the consumer, these economies are based around the fundamental economic problem of maximizing human wants attained by the exploitation of limited resources.
+To understand National Socialist economics, it is first necessary to realize that communism has the same goal as capitalism, and that it is this goal which is morally unacceptable.
+Believing in the primacy of the consumer, these economies are based around the economic problem of maximizing human wants attained by the exploitation of limited resources.
 The only disagreement between these and various other non-Aryan economic theories regards how better to accomplish their shared goal, usually based on whether a top-down or bottom-up feedback circuit is more effective.
-Aryan economics differs fundamentally from non-Aryan economics by refusing to treat consumption as valuable in itself.
+National Socialist economics differs fundamentally from all of these by refusing to treat consumption, and hence productivity, as valuable in itself.

 Directed Economy